Jolanta27/Mobile_Restaurant_App/README.md

+Project I made on the course to train my React Native skills.

 # Mobile_Restaurant_App

 1.You have to download Node and npm on your computer.
 Go to https://nodejs.org/en/download/ and download the LTS version of Node.